quicwg/multipath/draft-ietf-quic-multipath.md

 If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.

-All multipath-specific frames relate to a Path ID.
+Receipt of multipath-specific frames that use a Path ID that is greater than the announced Maximum Paths value in the MAX_PATHS frame or in the initial_max_paths transport parameter, if no MAX_PATHS frame was received yet,
-If an endpoint receives a frame with a Path ID greater than the Maximum Path Idenfier announced by the MAX_PATHS frame or in the initial_max_paths transport parameter if no MAX_PATHS frame was received yet, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION.
+MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

 If an endpoint receives a multipath-specific frame with a path identifier that it cannot process anymore (e.g., because the path might have been abandoned), it